-Written for students encountering the topic for the first time, this is a clear and practical introduction to Second Language Acquisition (SLA).

-It explains in nontechnical language how a second language is acquired; what the second language learner needs to know; and why some learners are more successful than others.

-The textbook introduces in a step-by-step fashion a range of fundamental concepts - such as SLA in adults and children, in formal and informal learning contexts, and in diverse sociocultural settings - and takes an interdisciplinary approach, encouraging students to consider SLA from linguistic, psychological, and social perspectives.
-Each chapter contains a list of key terms, a summary, and a range of graded exercises suitable for self-testing or class discussion.
-Providing a solid foundation in SLA, this book is set to become the leading introduction to the field for students of linguistics, psychology, education, and trainee language teachers.
+Written for students encountering the topic for the first time, this is a clear and practical introduction to second language acquisition (SLA).
+Using non-technical language, it explains how a second language is acquired; what the learner of a second language needs to know; and why some learners are more successful than others.
+This new edition of Muriel Saville-Troike's bestselling textbook introduces in a step-by-step fashion a range of fundamental concepts, such as SLA in adults and children, in formal and informal learning contexts, and in diverse socio-cultural settings.
+Taking an interdisciplinary approach, it encourages students to consider SLA from linguistic, psychological, and social perspectives.
+Providing a solid foundation in SLA, this book has become the leading introduction to the field for students of linguistics, psychology, education, and trainee language teachers.

-MURIEL SAVILLE-TROIKE is Regent's Professor of English at the University of Arizona.
+MURIEL SAVILLE-TROIKE is Professor Emerita from the University of Arizona, named Regents' Professor of English before her retirement.
 She has made significant contributions to the fields of sociolinguistics and applied linguistics, and has previously held posts at Texas A & M University, the University of Texas, Georgetown University, and the University of Illinois.
-She has previously published The Ethnography of Communication: An Introduction (Third Edition, 2003), Foundations for Teaching English as a Second Language (1976), and A Handbook of Bilingual Education (with Rudolph C. Troike, 1971).
+Her previous publications include The Ethnography of Communication: An Introduction (Third Edition, 2003).